 If an unresolved conflict is between two leaders church leaders are encouraged to engage a professional, external mediator if necessary.

 There may be an issue that you just can’t seem to resolve.
 After you have attempted privately to do so, you may need to ask a church leader to assist.
 Only do so with the permission of the other person.

 If the matter still cannot be resolved, there is a possibility that the congregation should be involved in the attempt to bring about reconciliation.

-This step, depending on your church structure, may involve communicating the situation to the church Elders.
+This step, may involve communicating the situation to the church Elders.
 The Elders will make a decision about how the situation can be handled.

 Even this final effort may fail, and alienation may still be a reality.

 It may be necessary for you and the rest of the congregation to accept the fact that, by their attitude and their refusal to be reconciled, they have isolated themselves from you and from the congregation.
 However, the Scripture is clear that your attitude should continue to be one of deep concern, love, and a desire to restore fellowship between you and a Christian brother or sister.

 - It may seem like just too much trouble.
 Why bother, after all it’s just a conflict between two people?
 Some people decide to withdraw and leave the group.
 This is a sad and unhealthy response.